jiahaoye0624/Financial-Impact-of-Bike-Ownership/README.md

 # Financial-Impact-of-Bike-Ownership
 Analyze the relationship of income and bike ownership

-Cleaned and organized Data by using Excel functions. \n Developed automated dashboard reports to streamline data reporting processes.
+Cleaned and organized Data by using Excel functions. <br>
+Developed automated dashboard reports to streamline data reporting processes.